jaydu1995/whereswaldo/README.md

-This is the Where's Waldo project for TheOdinProject.
+This is for the Where's Waldo project for TheOdinProject.